kiyui/dont-reinvent-bicycle/content/code/2-the-unix-philosophy.md

 Modified: 2019-05-01 17:56
 Tags: programming, unix, musing
 Slug: the-unix-paradigm
-Summary: how was software for the UNIX paradigm written?
+Description: how was software for the UNIX paradigm written?

 If you're a learned programmer or computer nerd, you may have heard of the UNIX philosophy;- A set of guidelines to developing minimalist and modular software.
 The premise of this design pattern was fundamentally opposed to software designed in a monolithic fashion.
 We've all seen those crazy bash liners for doing a myriad of tasks.
 There's even an [entire site](http://www.bashoneliners.com/) dedicated to it.
 Here's one I have aliased and use frequently:
 ```bash